-The proposed action consists of conducting surveys and borings required to investigate geophysical and environmental conditions in areas where CEMVN is considering potential changes to and to further refine engineering and design of the 2016 WSLP EIS's levee alignment in St. John the Baptist and St. Charles Parishes as well as adding five stockpile/staging locations and access roads for construction related activities.
-Cross-sectional surveys, soil borings and cone penetration testings (CPTs), environmental and cultural resources investigations, and Hazardous, Toxic, and Radioactive Waste (HTRW) assessments would be conducted outside of the levee alignment ROW discussed in the 2016 WSLP EIS.

-Additionally, the ability to purchase mitigation bank credits as an option to mitigate BLH impacts from construction of the levee is being added to the mitigation plan discussed in the 2016 WSLP EIS.
-The Project Area of the proposed action is shown in Figure 1.
+The proposed action consists of conducting surveys and borings required to investigate geophysical and environmental conditions in areas where CEMVN is considering potential changes to and to further refine engineering and design of the 2016 WSLP EIS's levee alignment in St. John the Baptist and St. Charles Parishes as well as adding 5 stockpile/staging locations and access roads for construction related activities.
+Cross-sectional surveys, soil borings and cone penetration testings (CPTs), environmental and cultural resources investigations, and Hazardous, Toxic, and Radioactive Waste (HTRW) assessments would be conducted outside of the levee alignment right of way (ROW) discussed in the 2016 WSLP EIS.
+Additionally, the ability purchase mitigation bank credits as an option to mitigate BLH impacts from construction of the levee is being added to the mitigation plan discussed in the 2016 WSLP EIS.